19hours/sg-statutes/Acts/Sale of Food Act.md

 (2) A direction under this Part must be in writing, or be confirmed in writing as soon as practicable after being given orally.

-(3) In making a direction under this Part, it is not necessary for the Authority to give any person who may be affected by the direction a chance to be heard before the direction is given.
+(3) In making a direction under this Part, it is not necessary for the Director-General to give any person who may be affected by the direction a chance to be heard before the direction is given.

+[Act 11 of 2019 wef 01/04/2019]

 (4) A direction under this Part must state —

 (a) whether the person to whom it is given must —

-(i) advise the Authority of the details of the manner in which the person proposes to comply with the direction;
+(i) advise the Director-General of the details of the manner in which the person proposes to comply with the direction;

+[Act 11 of 2019 wef 01/04/2019]

 (ii) keep information about the matters that are the subject of the direction;

-(iii) regularly notify the Authority about the steps being taken towards compliance with the direction; or
+(iii) regularly notify the Director-General about the steps being taken towards compliance with the direction; or

+[Act 11 of 2019 wef 01/04/2019]

-(iv) give written notice to the Authority when the person has complied with the direction;
+(iv) give written notice to the Director-General when the person has complied with the direction;

+[Act 11 of 2019 wef 01/04/2019]

 (b) that it is an offence under this Act to fail to comply with the direction;

-(c) that if the person to whom the direction is given fails to comply with it, the Authority may carry out the direction; and
+(c) that if the person to whom the direction is given fails to comply with it, the Director-General may carry out the direction; and

+[Act 11 of 2019 wef 01/04/2019]

-(d) that if the Authority carries out the direction, the Authority may recover the costs reasonably incurred in carrying out the direction from the person to whom the direction was given.
+(d) that if the Director-General carries out the direction, the Director-General may recover the costs reasonably incurred in carrying out the direction from the person to whom the direction was given.

+[Act 11 of 2019 wef 01/04/2019]

 (5) A direction under this Part continues in force until the earlier of the following occurs:

 (a) the expiry date (if any) stated in the direction is reached;

-(b) the Authority revokes the direction.
+(b) the Director-General revokes the direction.

+[Act 11 of 2019 wef 01/04/2019]

 (6) A direction under this Part may —

 (a) be amended or revoked at any time; and

-(b) be extended or renewed, if the Authority is satisfied that the circumstances warrant it.
+(b) be extended or renewed, if the Director-General is satisfied that the circumstances warrant it.

+[Act 11 of 2019 wef 01/04/2019]

-(7) If a person to whom the direction is given fails or refuses to comply with it, the Authority may carry out the direction, and recover the costs and expenses reasonably incurred in carrying out the direction as a debt due from the person to whom the direction was given.
+(7) If a person to whom the direction is given fails or refuses to comply with it, the Director-General may carry out the direction, and recover the costs and expenses reasonably incurred in carrying out the direction as a debt due from the person to whom the direction was given.

+[Act 11 of 2019 wef 01/04/2019]

-(8) If satisfied that a direction under this Part has been complied with, the Authority must —
+(8) If satisfied that a direction under this Part has been complied with, the Director-General must —

 (a) revoke the direction; and

 (b) give written notice of the revocation in the same manner in which the direction was given or served.

+[Act 11 of 2019 wef 01/04/2019]

 (9) Subsection (5) does not prevent a further direction being made in the same terms as a direction that has expired.